State of MLS Analytics: June 2024

 Read More

-The State of MLS Analytics Ahead of the 2021 Season
+State of MLS Analytics: March 2021

-The State of MLS Analytics Ahead of the 2021 Season
+State of MLS Analytics: March 2021

 This is an update to last Summer’s article on the state of analytics at MLS clubs.
 The last few months have been a big one for MLS analytics signings.
 Harvard’s Laurie Shaw was hired by City Football Group, former Opta and SportLogiq employee Sam Gregory took his talents to Ft.
 Lauderdale, Cory Jez transferred from the Utah Jazz to Austin FC, Nikos Overheul moved to Vancouver after working for StatsBomb and Smartodds, and American Soccer Analysis’ own Sam Goldberg and Kevin Minkus were hired by New York Red Bulls and the Chicago Fire, respectively.
 Given this, teams are polarizing into the haves and have nots.
 In this update I’ve dropped the Tier 1.5 “Definitely Know What xG Is“ as teams in that tier moved up.